GeoDuqueza1939/SDOStoTomasCity/Notes.md

 * 1 - Not Urgent, Important
 * 2 - Urgent, Not Important
 * 3 - Urgent, Important (Default)

+> Importance refers to the significance of something to the goals of both the organization and my officially designated tasks.
+Urgency shall refer to the necessity to finish or deliver something regardless of importance to myself or to the organization.
 ___

 ### SPRINT (Guide)